pantheon-systems/documentation/source/docs/articles/organizations/change-management.md

   - developing
 ---

-Change Management is a feature of Organizations that enables role-based permissions for users in the Organization and team members of Sites owned by the Organization in order to restrict who can develop, deploy, and manage other users in the Organization or Site.
+Change Management is a feature of Organizations that enables role-based permissions for users on the organization.
+Sites which list the organization as a supporting organization are accessible to privileged members of the organization.
+The roles exist to restrict who can deploy, and manage other users in the Organization or Sites it works on.

-Partners receive Change Management for free.
-Enterprise customers can enable it by purchasing the add-on.

-##Features
+## Features
 * The Organization with Change Management can add, remove, and assign roles to members of the Organization.
 Limited time members, like subcontractors, can be added with fewer privileges.
-* When the Organization is added to a Site as a supporting organization (e.g. Agencies), the members and roles of the Organization are maintained when working on the site.
+* When the Organization is added to a Site as a supporting organization (e.g. Agencies), the members and roles of the Organization are maintained for working on the site.
 A Site owned by an Organization with Change Management will have permissions in the Team window to add one-off team members, such as subcontractors.
 * Agencies added to Sites by subscription owners are able to use Change Management internally, but the subscription owners are not&mdash;they can only add full team members.
 * All users in an Organization can see other users and their roles.

-####Scenarios
-An Enterprise Organization hires an Agency to develop its site, but wants to restrict the ability of the Agency to deploy the site to production.
-The enterprise can reserve deployment privileges for its internal IT team, preventing unintended deployments not initiated by the Enterprise.

-An Enterprise customer that has a site and simply wants to have role-based permissions to control who can deploy to production on its own development team.

-##Roles and Permissions
+## Managing People
 Each user in the Organization is assigned a role when they are invited to join, and the role is assigned by the user who invites them.
 Roles have predefined permissions that vary depending on which Dashboard you are in (Site or Organization).
+The procedures below can be performed at the **Organization Dashboard's People Tab** by **Administrators** of the organization.

-###Add a New User
+### Add a New User

-1. Click the **People** tab.
-2. Click **Add User**.
+1. Click **Add User**.
-3. Enter the email address of the new user, select a role, and click **Add user**.
+2. Enter the email address of the new user, select a role, and click **Add user**.

 An email confirmation is sent to the user.
 If the user already has a Pantheon account, they are immediately added to the Organization.
 If not, they'll first need to click the confirmation link in the email to create their account.

-###Edit an Existing User
+### Edit an Existing User

-1. Click the **People** tab.
-2. Select the user's name, click **Operations**, and choose **Change Role**.
+1. Select the user's name, click **Operations**, and choose **Change Role**.
-3. Select the role from the drop-down, and click **Set User Role**.
+2. Select the new role from the drop-down, and click **Set User Role**.

+## Permissions

-##Change Management - Enabled
+### Change Management Enabled

-By default, Change Management is enabled for Organizations in the Pantheon for Agencies organizations.
+Change Management is enabled for all Pantheon for Agencies partners, and for some Pantheon for Enterprises customers.
+With it enabled, permissions for each role are as follows.
+Actions that can be carried out in both contexts; e.g. deleting sites, adding/removing site team members, and viewing, submitting, and updating support tickets, are listed under the **Site Dashboard**, but are enforced equally in the **Organization Dashboard**.
+Each role has all of the permissions of the roles listed below it.
+Permissions listed in each row are exclusive to that role and those above it.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}